-December 31, 2023 December 31, 2022
+December 31, 2024 December 31, 2023

-DSUs, beginning of year 141 38
+Outstanding, beginning of year 264 141

-Granted 123 103
+Granted 136 123

-DSUs, end of year 264 141
+Outstanding, end of year 400 264

-c) Stock options
+d) Stock options

 The Company has an old and new stock option plan (the "Option Plans") under which options to purchase common shares of the Company may be granted to directors, officers, employees and consultants of the Company.
 The exercise price of each option granted is based on the closing price of the common shares on the TSX on the trading day prior to the date the option was granted.
 Options granted generally vest as to one third of the number granted on each of the first, second and third anniversaries of the date of grant over a three-year period and expire four to five years after the grant date.
 The Company does not intend to grant any further options under the Option Plans.